toorboon/NewContactBook/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Put it to production

+If you intend to use this app in production you MUST change the firebase connected to the app (do this by changing the firebaseConfig in the environment.ts file --> you get new credentials if you generate a new firebase here https://firebase.google.com/).
+At the moment the connected firebase is already compromised because the api-key is publicly available here on GitHub.